oylumseriner/Codes/README.md

 ### I am a master student in Middle East Technical University.
 My department is Cryptography and you can find the my projects and codes(C++,Python,MATLAB).
-I take the many courses about Cryptograpy, you can reach the my lesson list:
+I take the many courses about Cryptography, you can reach the my lesson list:
 * 501 Introduction to Cryptography
-* 511 Algorithm and Compexity(C++)
+* 511 Algorithm and Complexity(C++)
-* 591 Intorduction to Programming (MATLAB)
+* 591 Programming Techniques in Applied Mathematics I (MATLAB)
-* 504 Public Cryptography(C++)
+* 504 Public Key Cryptography(C++)
 * 502 Stream Cipher
 * 512 Block Cipher
-* 592 Intorduction to Programming II (Python)
+* 592 Programming Techniques in Applied Mathematics II (Python)